 - Steve Wozniak is a 1997 Fellow Awards Recipient at the Computer History Museum in Mountain View -- for his "invention of the first single-board microprocessor-based microcomputer, the Apple I."

 - Woz lost his memory following a small plane crash that happened shortly after taking off from Scotts Valley, Calif.
 He couldn't recall the crash, nor could he remember day-to-day events.
 He credits the power of using logical thought processes in healing and recuperating his memory functions.

 - Steve dated comedian Kathy Griffin, a relationship that was documented on the Hollywood personality's reality show, My Life on the D-List.

 - Wozniak plays on a Segway polo team, the Silicon Valley Aftershocks.

 - Woz dropped out of the University of California Berkeley in the 1970s but returned in the late 1980s, enrolling under the assumed name Rocky Clark.

-- Wozniak founded the Electronic Frontier Foundation, an organization based in San Francisco that defends free speech, privacy, innovation, and consumer rights.
+- Wozniak founded the Electronic Frontier Foundation, an organization based in San Francisco (near City Hall) that defends free speech, privacy, innovation, and consumer rights.